matthewPendergast/fullstack-pizzeria-service/README.md

 # Overview

-A full-stack pizza ordering web app being built with React, Node, Express, and PostgreSQL.
-This project will emulate a real pizza ordering website, and it is currently in active MVP development.
+This is a full-stack pizza ordering web app that is being built with React, Node, Express, and PostgreSQL.
+It will emulate a real pizzeria website, and it is currently in active development.

 ## Tech Stack